arrow-kt/arrow-site/docs/docs/learn-by-example/3-modelling-data/README.md

 ## 3. Modelling data

-Let me rewind ⏪ a bit to rescue our latest "fail fast" version of our program.
-For that one, we were using `Either<L, R>` to model both paths in our program: errors vs successful data.
+Let me rewind ⏪ a bit to rescue the latest "fail fast" version of our program.
+For that one we were using `Either<A, B>` to model both paths in our program: errors vs data.

 Here we have our contracts for the `UserDatabase` and the `BandService`.
 We call those *algebras*, since they define **an abstract set of operations each one of those dependencies provides**.